I think there's some people misunderstanding me on this proposal that I have made to raise taxes in California.

 Employers give your workers a pay raise.

-John Landry, a contributing editor to the Harvard Business Review, uh proposed the idea in a blog earlier this week.
+John Landry, a contributing editor to the Harvard Business Review, proposed the idea in a blog earlier this week.

-The move had the effect of making workers more loyal, and it also made Ford's primary product, the Model T more affordable to them.
+The move had the effect of making workers more loyal, and it also made Ford's primary product, the Model T, more affordable to them.

 So on the basis of that, this Harvard guy says, you know what you employers do?